wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 vagrant up
 ```

-## Check that each VM is correctly provisioned
+## Check that each VM is correctly configured

 Check that swap is disabled in each VM (e.g. in node c1-cp1)([source][1]):
 ```